hmajid2301/blog/content/posts/2022-12-03-my-workflow-to-create-a-new-post-using-hugo,-netlifycms,-netlify-and-gitlab-together/index.md

   image: images/cover.png
 ---

+{{< notice type="warning" title="Netlify CMS Deprecated" >}}
+Since I have written this post Netlify CMS has been deprecated in favour of decap-cms.
+Thanks to @roneo for raising this [issue](https://gitlab.com/hmajid2301/blog/-/issues/101).

+So the Netlify CMS part of this article is no longer relevant.
+I also no longer use this workflow, I instead just create articles locally using a script now!!!
+{{< /notice >}}

 In this post, I will go over my new workflow for creating articles/posts that I now use with my new (Hugo) blog.
 Though I'm sure much of this will apply to other JAM stack sites as well.